jbrandona119/StackCheck/README.md

-# Getting Started with Create React App
+# StackCheck - Get started using React

+Are you owed money?
+Not sure if they paid up yet?
+Use StackCheck to check your stacks (you know...mulah, dinero, benjamins, quiche, cold hard cash!)

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+StackCheck was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts